user411/bitcoin-s/docs/tor/tor.md

 ## Enabling the Tor proxy

 Enabling the tor proxy allows you to create outgoing connections over tor.
 This is needed if you want to sync the blockchain over tor, or to accept DLCs over tor.

 To enable the tor proxy you simply need to set a couple config options after you have tor running.

 You need to enable the proxy and set the host and port configuration options.
 If you are using the default settings you should only need to set `bitcoin-s.proxy.enabled = true`.

 ```$xslt
 bitcoin-s {
     proxy {
         # You can configure SOCKS5 proxy to use Tor for outgoing connections
         enabled = true
-        host = "127.0.0.1"
-        port = 9050
+        sock5 = "127.0.0.1:9050"
     }
 }
 ```

 ## Creating our own Tor hidden service

-Enabling the tor hidden services allows you to create inbound connections over tor.
+Enabling the tor hidden services allows for inbound connections over tor.
 This is needed if you want to create DLCs over tor.

 To enable the tor hidden services you need to set a couple config options after you have tor running in your bitcoin-s config, as well as have tor configured for it.

 ### Configuring Tor

 You may need to set up the Tor Control Port.
-On Linux distributions there may be some or all of the following settings in `/etc/tor/torrc`, generally commented out by default (if not, add them):
+On Linux distributions there may be some or all of the following settings in `/etc/tor/torrc` for linux or `/opt/homebrew/etc/tor/torcc` for mac, generally commented out by default (if not, add them):

 ```
 ControlPort 9051